Twitter Tears Apart Cheesecake Factory, Fake Brick by Fake Brick

 Patrick T. Fallon/Bloomberg via Getty Images

-One Twitter user is dissing Cheesecake Factory and people are living for it.
+One Twitter user is dissing The Cheesecake Factory and people are living for it.

 The Twitter user who goes by @MaxKriegerVg, tore into the popular chain's aesthetic in a long thread that has been retweeted over 8,000 times in the last 24 hours.